 A good rule of thumb is to book early, as ticket prices generally rise with demand.
 If you’ve been monitoring ticket prices on multiple sites, remember to clear your browser data and cookies periodically so you won’t get served up dynamic pricing.

 It’s also a good idea to make ride arrangements instead of driving yourself, because space is at a premium and prices are often inflated at long term parking lots around airports and train stations.

 2. Save Money with Tuesday and Wednesday Flights

 Typically, the cheapest flights days to fly are Tuesdays and Wednesdays.
 It might be inconvenient, but flying during off-peak hours is one way to save money.
 If you’re trying to cut down on cost, Independent Traveler says the best airline fares can be found between Monday afternoon and Thursday morning – Tuesdays and Wednesdays are the cheapest days overall.

 If you’re worried about delays, fly in the morning.
-Afternoon and evening flights are delayed more often, while morning flights are 15% more likely to be on time.
+Afternoon and evening flights are delayed more often, wearly morning flights before 8 a.m. are more likely to be on time.
 Remember to give yourself some wiggle room – flexibility is important when flying home for the holidays on a tight budget.
-While not everyone wants to travel with a tight schedule, flights departing two days prior to Christmas, as well as those departing on Christmas day had the best fares in 2014.
+While not everyone wants to travel with a tight schedule, flights departing on Christmas Eve save on average $76 per ticket in 2018.